LuvDaSun/SkiffaGenerator/packages/npm/oa42-opentelemetry/README.md

-# oa42-opentelemetry
+# skiffa-opentelemetry

-Opentelemetry instrumentation for oa42 servers and clients.
+Opentelemetry instrumentation for skiffa servers and clients.